yhlong0/IntellectCapital/Notes/theScienceOfSelfDiscipline.md

 # The Science of Self-Discipline

+### Methods

-> It says that when an individual's mind begins telling them that they are physically or emotionally maxed out, in reality they have only pushed themselves to 40% of their full capacity.
+1. **40% Rule**, It says that when an individual's mind begins telling them that they are physically or emotionally maxed out, in reality they have only pushed themselves to 40% of their full capacity.
 Most of us have no clue about our true physical and mental limitations.
 It is mostly the people who seek out intense challenges that subsequently learn discipline and mental strength, while the rest go about their comfortable lives without any idea of their full capabilities.
-> Box breathing, regain control by focusing on their breath, 4 seconds in, 4 seconds hold, 4 seconds out. repeating until you can feel your heart rate slow down and normalize.
+2. **Box breathing**, regain control by focusing on their breath, 4 seconds in, 4 seconds hold, 4 seconds out. repeating until you can feel your heart rate slow down and normalize.
-> 10X Rule, If you sit in a car for only 10 minutes, you won't prepare for the ride, but how would you prepare for the car ride differently if you knew it was going to be 100 minutes long?
+3. **10X Rule**, If you sit in a car for only 10 minutes, you won't prepare for the ride, but how would you prepare for the car ride differently if you knew it was going to be 100 minutes long?
 Set targets that are 10 times more than wht you think you want, and take 10 times greater action than you think it is necessary to accomplish those targets.
-> 10 Minute Rule, If you want to quit something beneficial, hold just 10 more minutes, if you want to buy something, wait at least 10 minutes before getting it.
+4. **10 Minute Rule**, If you want to quit something beneficial, hold just 10 more minutes, if you want to buy something, wait at least 10 minutes before getting it.
 If you're doing something productive you might keep doing it for five minutes longer after you first feel the urge to quit.
 Then the follwing time you go for an extra six or seven minutes, and so on. exercise discipline for a few minutes longer and you'll steadily build better self-discipline with each escalation.
+5. **75% Rule**, Simply take action when you're only about 75% certain you'll be correct or successful.

 ### Notes